 In learning how to sing soprano, you need to develop an understanding of what soprano is in various musical contexts.
-Soprano is a singing voice based on the scientific pitch notation with vocal ranging from C4 which is “middle C” to A5 which is “high A” in Choral music.
+The Soprano is the highest vocal range of female singing voice.
+It is the highest voice part in the opera musical.
+And it is a singing voice based on the scientific pitch notation with vocal ranging from C4 which is “Middle C” to A5 which is “high A” in Choral music.
 C6 is a “Soprano C” which is positioned two octaves higher than middle C and is generally higher in opera music.
-The choral style is normally split into four parts on how to sing soprano by taking the highest range including the melody.
+The choral style is normally split into four parts on how to sing it by taking the highest range including the melody.
 In other singing styles, soprano is categorized differently.

 Generally the word “soprano” refers to female singers who sing in high range.
 Nevertheless, the term sometimes refers to male singers who sing this high range in a falsetto rather than in modal voice.
 Such male singers are commonly referred to as “sopranists” or “counter tenors” and are normally singers in choral music.
 There is controversy in the music world in regards to the practice of referring to sopranists as “male sopranos” since they do not have the same vocal sound as female sopranos.
 The only exception is singer Michael Miniaci who has learned how to sing soprano in modal voice just like a female does.

-In reference to choral music, the term soprano stands for a vocal line or part and not the type of voice.
+In reference to choral music, the term soprano stands for a vocal line or part and not the voice type.
 This makes any individual singing in high range to be referred to as soprano in spite of their gender.
-When the male singers sing soprano with voices that are not fully changed they are referred to as “trebles”.
+When the male singer sing soprano with voices that are not fully changed they are referred to as “trebles”.
 “Boy soprano” is a term that is commonly used; however, it is a colloquial rather than formal language.

 Role of Soprano in Opera Singing